jmcglone75/cs449/project3/README.txt

 -It succesfully allocates and frees/coalesces a 32 byte block, which is being done in test.c .
 I put in a dump_heap() method before the my_buddy_malloc(), after the alloc, and then after the free to show that it does this correctly.
+When testing I put the dump_head() method in my_free() to show the coalescing at each step.
+This ensured me it was working

 -For test1 in mallocdrv.c, it succesfully allocates as I have the numbers 1-100, but it segfaults when I free and I was not able to figure this out.